saylordotorg/course_cust105/Unit04.md

+---
+layout: default
+title: "CUST105: Customer Service"
+course_description: "This course provides a solid foundation in the areas of computer skills, business communications, and best practices in customer service."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: The Customer Service Career** <span id="4"></span> *A customer service position might only require a high school diploma, along with solid communication and problem-solving skills.
 On-the-job